MarcelMeurer/WVD-Hydra/README.md

 Go back to the configuration and give your new tenant configuration a display name and check "Enabled".
 You can test the service principal by clicking "Test primary".
 After that, click "Save".
 Please reload the website after a few minutes to see your environment in Project Hydra.

+## Deployment, special operations

+### Spot instances
+[Spot instances](https://azure.microsoft.com/products/virtual-machines/spot) VMs are unused compute power in Azure available for a lower price.
+If Microsoft Azure needs the resources, it will deallocate the VM without a visible warning to the users.
+So, using spot instances in production is not recommended.
+It's good for testing and demonstrations.
+If a session host is deployed with the option "Use Spot instance, if possible", the host is marked and will be created as a spot instance.
+If that fails, the host is created as a standard VM.
+The same happens for starting such a marked host: If possible, a spot instance is deployed or a normal VM as failback.